Making the Right Choice: Data Lake, Data Warehouse, or Both?

 - Choose a Data Warehouse if: Your primary need is traditional BI and reporting on structured data, data quality and consistency are paramount, and your users are mainly business analysts.

-- Choose a Data Lake if: You need to store and analyze large volumes of diverse data types (structured, unstructured, semi-structured), support data science and machine learning initiatives, and require high agility for data exploration.
+- Choose a Data Lake if: You need to store and analyze large volumes of diverse data types, support data science and machine learning initiatives, and require high agility for data exploration.

 - Consider a Hybrid Approach (Lakehouse or Coexisting Systems) if: You have a mix of needs.
 For example, using a data lake to ingest and process raw data, which then feeds a curated data warehouse for BI.
 Or, using a data lake for advanced analytics while the warehouse serves operational reporting.

 Regardless of the path chosen, clear objectives and a well-defined data strategy are essential for success.
-The next section will delve into future trends in data storage and analytics.
+Explore future trends in data storage and analytics to future-proof your decision.